ethantkoenig/lotsoffiles2/content/other/asa.md

 ## Facts: ##

-Asa was a king who ruled over the kingdom of Judah for forty years, from 913-873 BC.
+Asa was a king who ruled over the kingdom of Judah for forty years, from 913 B.C. to 873 B.c.

 * King Asa was a good king who removed many idols of false gods and caused the Israelites to start worshiping Yahweh again.
 * Yahweh gave King Asa success in his warfare against other nations.
-* Later in his reign, however, King Asa stopped trusting Yahweh and became sick with a disease which eventually killed him.
+* Later in his reign, however, King Asa stopped trusting Yahweh and became sick with a disease that eventually killed him.

 (Translation suggestions: [Translate Names](https://git.door43.org/Door43/en-ta-translate-vol1/src/master/content/translate_names.md))